By: Chris ⎜ Last updated

 Sandwiches

-Stange (run by the poultry farm with the same name) has a hot food counter alongside the raw chicken, and their pulled chicken sandwich is one of the better value meals in the hall.
-The chicken is juicy, the pickled cabbage and onions cut through the richness, and there's a crunch topping that holds the whole thing together.
+Stange (run by the poultry farm of the same name) has a hot food counter alongside the raw chicken, and their pulled chicken sandwich is one of the better value items in the hall.
+The chicken is juicy, and the pickled cabbage and onions cut through the richness.
 They also do a rotisserie chicken plate with potato wedges if you want something more filling.
-The queue moves quickly.

 Vulkanfisk